Coronavirus latest: Donald Trump dismisses concern over virus spreading in the White House | DW | 12.05.2020

-The White House has instructed staff to wear masks after two senior aides contracted the virus.
+The White House has instructed staff to wear masks after two senior aides contracted COVID-19.
 President Trump said he wasn't worried about it spreading and that Mike Pence had tested negative.
 Follow DW for the latest.

 Updates in Universal Coordinated Time (UTC/GMT)